 Plastic bottles can be turned into all sorts of imaginary play props.
 From rocket ships to cars, animals, submarines…anything your little one chooses.
 You can paint them, cover them in paper or card, add wheels made from old lids, googly eyes…whatever you have handy!

 Make A String Phone

-Old school and easy to do but I was amazed by how hilarious Ollie found this.
+Old school and easy to do but I was amazed by how hilarious my little one found this.
 Just punch a small hole through the bottom of two cups, thread string through and tie it.
 You can also use a paper clip on each end of the string to keep it in place and stop it being pulled back through the hole.

 Just put the cups on their side and try to hit a small ball into them.
 Depending how adventurous you are, you could make your own mini golf course.
-Ollie has a toy golf set but you could make your own with an old bat, wooden spoon or even rolling pin and some ping pong balls.
+We have a toy golf set, but you could make your own with an old bat, wooden spoon or even rolling pin and some ping pong balls.

 Make Bird Feeders

 We made our own bird feeders recently and used old paper cups and yoghurt pots to make the moulds.

 This is a really simple but fun way to paint with the kids.
 Just drop some thin paint on your paper and use a straw to blow different patterns in it.
 My 2 year old didn’t have enough puff to blow the poster paint we had, so I used food colouring instead and it worked perfectly.
 You could also try using watercolours or water down your paint to make it easier.
 Just remember to put your paper on a tray or something with sides before you start so you don’t end up with paint splatters all over the place!